 A pre-qualification is a very good start in the process of looking for a mortgage as it can give you an idea of what you can afford before you start falling in love with houses outside of your budget.
 However before you actively start looking for a house, you absolutely need to get a pre-approval.
 Sellers want any potential buyer to have one and if you want to show them that you are serious about purchasing their home, you need it.
 Through a pre-approval, you can also uncover any credit issues that may hold you back from buying a home or require you to pay a much higher interest rate.

 While the process was briefly touched upon in the previous section, here we will go into more detail about every step of this process.
 The first thing that you will do is to fill out an application for a mortgage, which may entail an application fee to file.
 As you are applying for a pre-approval, you will have a property section to fill in so you can leave this blank on your application if you have not picked out a home yet.
 Once you have completed the application, you will also need to submit a lot of information to the lender so that they can pick an accurate mortgage and interest rate for the loan.
-Whether it’s an FHA loan, a VA loan or a conventional loan you’ll want to have your interest rate hopefully locked in.
+Whether it’s an FHA loan, a VA loan or you’re trying to refinance your existing mortgage you’ll want to have your interest rate hopefully locked in.
 If you stick with this company, you can often get them to lock in the loan with this interest rate.

 One of the biggest things that you need to provide is your proof of income.
 To do this, you will need to show pay stubs for the last few months of work in addition to the year-to-date income.
 You should also show between 60 days to a quarterly statement of your banking accounts (all checking and savings account) as well as any investment accounts that you may have.
 You should also remember to show 2 years’ worth of W-2s and tax returns.
 Other information you will need to show include bonuses and alimony payments and any other recurring debts etc.